Koala Research - CQ

 Central Queensland Council's Koala Recovery Plans

-Councils Local Government Areas within Central Queensland with koala habitat.
+Location: All Local Government Areas within Central Queensland with koala habitat.

 Summary: The relic koala habitat within Central Highlands, Rockhampton, Livingstone and Isaac Local Government Areas has been mapped.
 Also, the lands with potential for recovery as koala habitat have been mapped.
 This project will develop conceptual plans for the realistic conservation of koalas and koala habitat in these Central Queensland local government areas.